 Sometimes, vibration caused by the vehicle can loosen the headlight.
 So, it is wise to check all the bolts connecting to the headlight are tight and no mounting is cracked around the headlights.
 Also, check whether the electrical connectors that hold the bulb are secure.

-It is a good idea to fit new connectors to the bulb so that you can eliminate these kinds of issues.
+It is a good idea to fit new connectors to the bulb (like these) so that you can eliminate these kinds of issues.
 Therefore, if you find out that the connectors are burnt and showing signs of corrosion, you should replace them.

 2. Contacting the bulb with your fingers while installing